yoitsrell/string-theory/README.md

-# String Theory Solution
+# String Theory

-A solution to the [String Theory](https://github.com/ci-wdi-900/string-theory) exercise.
+The tests should be self-explanatory, and the only rule is that you cannot use `.split` for these challenges.

+`npm install && npm test`